pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Some custom error message are

-* WD - wrong data for tile (this may be null, or we got a string instead of a dictionary)
+* WD - Wrong data for tile (this may be null, or we got a string instead of a dictionary).
-* UT - unknown tile type (should be very rare, only occurs on outdated watches when we update supported tile format types in the companion app)
+* UT - Unknown tile type (should be very rare, only occurs on outdated watches when we update supported tile format types in the companion app).
-* FP - failed to parse bitmap from the companion app tile response
+* FP - Failed to parse bitmap from the companion app tile response.
+* S404 - Special error code to indicate that we are in storage only mode, and the tile was not in the storage.

 Negative error codes are documented by garmin: https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html#Error-module
 All other error codes should follow the http spec, eg. 404 - Not Found, 403 - Forbidden